pykeras/Semantic_segmentation/README.md

 ### Image segmentation tutorial (semantic segmentaion)

+**This is a step-by-step guide to building and understanding semantic segmentation**

+- _we will discuss some preprocessing techniques specifically for medical images_

 _Link to the dataset can be found on [MoNuSeg official domain](https://monuseg.grand-challenge.org/Data/)_

 _To understand data and for more info checkout their paper :